JonHautz9/ASP.NET-MVC-DemoCode/README.md

 # ASP.NET-MVC-DemoCode
-The code in this example uses the ASP.NET MVC framework and a SQL database.
+The code in this example uses the ASP.NET MVC framework and a SQL database with CRUD functionality.
 It should also be noted that this code uses the Razor view engine.

 There is a lot of code in this example but you need only refer to these specific files for my documentation.